-The +12V EPS are comprised of 90 degree right-angle dual-dedicated power inputs for the CPU (See Page 41 for more specifics to the connector itself, and associated wiring/pinouts).
+The +12V EPS is dual dedicated power input for the CPU (See Page 49 for more specifics to the connector itself, and associated wiring/pinouts).
 Carefully choose the correct power cable by consulting with the installation manual for your power supply.
 This connector is designed only to work with an EPS or CPU cable.
 System builders may make the mistake of plugging in a PCIe 8-pin or 6+2-pin connector, which will prevent the board from POSTing and possibly short or damage the board.
 Although the cables appear similar, they are wired differently and attaching a PCIe cable to an EPS connector may cause damage to the motherboard.

-Alternatively, if no power cable is connected or detected, the system will not
+Alternatively, if no power cable is connected or detected, the system will not POST and will hang at POST code "C."